Introduction to Missouri Slot Machine Casino Gambling in 2020

 *The purpose of this section is to inform the public of state gambling laws and how the laws might apply to various forms of gaming.
 It is not legal advice.

 Slot Machine Private Ownership in Missouri

-Private ownership of slot machines is legal in this state if they are at least 30 years old.
+Private ownership of a slot machine is legal in this state if it is at least 30 years old.

 Gaming Control Board in Missouri

 The Missouri Gaming Commission is responsible for establishing state gaming regulations for riverboat casinos, fantasy sports, bingo, and charitable games.
 This state gaming control board also hosts the interesting Missouri Gaming Commission News and Information blog with gaming news and information as well as photos.

 The largest casino in Missouri is Ameristar Casino Hotel Kansas City with 2,578 gaming machines.